Do you want to know about Smart Home? — Learn from my experiences.

 Amazon has subsequently added three more Smart Display devices:

 Smart Home Hub

 In 2018, Samsung released a new version 3 (mine is version 2).
 Both are currently sold and there are two significant differences.
 Version 3 allows the router connection to use Wi-Fi while version 2 uses a wired connection.
 This provides flexibility for the placement of the hub.

 The second difference is in the customization capability.
-Samsung supports a large number of devices from many vendors in both versions, but version 2 includes customization capabilities for more tech savvy individuals that are not available in version 3.
+Samsung supports a large number of devices from many vendors in both versions, but version 2 includes customization capabilities for more tech-savvy individuals that are not yet fully available in version 3.
 A community of developers significantly expands the possibilities with version 2.